Leader Election via Unique Sink Orientation: Introduction

-The main problem that we consider in the following sections is Leader Election \cite{LeLann77}, which is an important primitive in distributed systems as it allows the coordination of processes in the system.
-The goal in this problem is for a unique node to enter and remain in the \emph{elected} state indefinitely.
-A usual assumption within this context, that we do not make in this work, is that nodes have distinct identifiers.
+Leader Election \cite{LeLann77}, is an important primitive in distributed systems as it allows the coordination of processes in the system.
+The goal in this problem is for a unique node to enter and remain in the distinct \emph{elected} state indefinitely.
+A usual assumption within this context, that we do not make in this work, is that each node has a unique identifier.
 In the anonymous setting, the problem cannot be solved without additional assumptions due to symmetries~\cite{angluin1980local}.
 One way to overcome this impossibility is to characterize graph classes where the problem can be solved (e.g., as in \cite{yamashita1996computing}) or to employ randomization (e.g., \cite{itai1990symmetry}).
-In this work, we use the former method and provide certificates for leader election for the case of chordal and $K_4$-free dismantlable graphs.
+In this work, we adopt the former approach and study the problem in specific classes of graphs.

+As a global coordination problem, leader election is known not to be locally checkable in arbitrary graphs.
+It is known that on trees, a unique leader can be verified using constant-size certificates.
+Furthermore, in rings, verifying the existence of a unique leader requires $\Omega(\log n)$-bit certificates, where $n$ is the size of the ring.
+The main motivation of this work was determining a large class of graphs where it is possible to give a labeling scheme (i.e., set of labels and constraints) for leader election that does not depend on the size of the graph but instead on some other parameter.
+We surprisingly prove that there exist classes of graphs for which it is possible: chordal and dismantlable graphs.
+For each class of graphs we define a set of local constraints and we show that any labeling satisfying the constraints guarantees a unique leader.